 Before we can do anything, we’ll need tools.
 I’ve selected this set as I own some Craftsman tools and while I have worn some out, they did do a lot of work.
 So I expect this set will last the occasional user quite a long time.
 This set carries both metric and standard sockets, and that’s important because some mowers will have both types of fastener sizes.
 The set includes spark plug sockets.
 Picture links to Amazon.com.

 You’ll find this tool really useful if you need to drain the gas tank, and you will if the gas is stale.
 The siphon will remove it without fuss or mess, and it can be used for extracting the oil too.
 Picture links to Amazon.com.

 Gas Line Clamp

-I love DeWalt, they make quality tools.
-This heavy duty but lightweight 1/2 inch impact wrench makes short work of stubborn bolts like flywheel nuts and rusty blade fasteners.
-Up to 700 ft. lbs. of torque on tap, I keep one in the trunk of our family car, makes a flat almost enjoyable.
+I love DeWalt; they make quality tools.
+This heavy-duty but lightweight 1/2-inch impact wrench makes short work of stubborn bolts like flywheel nuts and rusty blade fasteners.
+Up to 700 ft. lbs. of torque on tap, I keep one in the trunk of our family car, which makes a flat almost enjoyable.
 Picture links to Amazon.com.

 I use a DeWalt screw gun (also a drill) in the workshop to speed up the process of removing engine covers, carburetor bolts, Armature bolts, etc. It’s a brushless motor and as tough as nails; I drove over it a few times – still works great!
 Batteries are interchangeable, so if you have a DeWalt product already, you won’t need the battery.
 Picture links to Amazon.com.